 Illinois is divided into three major geographic regions; the Gulf Coastal Plains, the Shawnee Hills, and the Central Plains.
 All three areas experience seasonal temperature variations, with the north being particularly prone to brutal and windy winters.
-But warmer weather during the annual growing season supports the cultivation of many a cold-intolerant crop, including industrial hemp flower.
+But warmer weather during the annual growing season supports the cultivation of many a cold-intolerant crop, including industrial hemp.

 Plant Hardiness Zone(s)